 I recently got a notification from WordPress that I have been blogging for a year now!
 Technically, I created my blog a year ago but I only started actively blogging 3 months ago.
-I have experienced a lot of ups and downs during these past 3 months and I think it would be lovely to share what one year of blogging had taught me so far.
+I have experienced a lot of ups and downs during these past 3 months and I think it would be lovely to share my blogging ups and downs and what one year of blogging has taught me.

 Starting this blog a year ago was a really exciting time for me.
 I never imagined that I would be here a year later with over 1600 subscribers and my own self hosted blog.
 It has definitely been a learning curve but I wouldn’t change it for the world!
 I hope you enjoy reading some of the things I learnt as much as I loved writing this!

 What One Year Of Blogging Has Taught Me…

 Blogging is not as easy as it seems

 That perfect flatlay and glamorous pictures you see on blogs have probably been taken a 100 times to look just right.
 Before I started blogging, I used to think people just empty the contents of their makeup bag and everything falls beautifully in place.
 I didn’t understand why mine looked like a hot mess.
 It takes a lot of effort and hours to plan posts, write it, take pictures and promote it.
 Blogging can easily turn into a full-time job!
 You have to be consistent and diligent and always try to improve.
 It’s not easy, but definitely worth it.
 So far!

 If something isn’t working, don’t be afraid to scrap it

 When I first started blogging I couldn’t decide on what niche I wanted to blog about.
 So I started with many niches like music, movies, books, fashion, makeup, travelling and lifestyle.
 I started posting and I quickly realised that people did not like reading my independent posts about music, books and movies.
 So I deleted all those posts and I slowly dwindled down my topics to things that people liked.
 I listened to my readers and acted accordingly.